 Whoa.
 HOW KILLER IS THAT??
 I immediately started writing that down as a reminder to both myself and every other human being on this planet.
 I know the truth of this incredibly well, but some things you just have to hear a thousand times before it starts to sink in.
 The feeling can seriously suck sometimes, but it's just a feeling.
 It will pass and you will get through it.
 Just because it feels sh*tty and annoying, don't let temporary emotions stop you from moving into places of growth that require discomfort.

 If you're wondering about how to start a new process in your relationship with your feelings, start with working on becoming aware of them.
 Therapy is like strength training.
 It's a process and you build up over time.
 We start by helping you better understand your mind, how you tick, and gain new strategies for how to engage with your world.
-Our therapist, Nirmeen, is a huge advocate of mindfulness and talks a lot about strengthening her client's capacity to be the "Observing Self."
+As a team at Modern Therapy, we're huge advocates of mindfulness and talk a lot about strengthening our client's capacity to be the "Observing Self."
 If you want to start settling down the emotions that come up for you, begin a practice of gently noticing what you're experiencing.
 This will help you cultivate a healthy capacity to recognize what's moving inside of you.
 That way, you can make a more conscientous response rather than dive head first into reactivity.
 It's an absolute practice and it requires a shift in your mental lifestyle.
 The practice doesn't mean your feelings go away, they'll just become less severe and distressing in your experience of them.
 Your core self will remain intact as you notice the experiences that move around you.
 It's no surprise so many ambitious and driven people take the time to meditate every day.
 They have bigger sh*t to deal with.

 If you're a skeptic of the mindfulness meditaiton movement, here's a final point to bring it home.
 I was reading an interesting dialogue last week by The Atlantic between Matthieu Ricard, a molecular biologist turned Buddhist monk, and Wolf Singer, a neuroscientist as they discussed their new book, Beyond the Self: